chatbot-workshop/java-messenger-watchdog/README.md

 > This is very important because in some cases you have to wait for Facebook approval for a day or so.
 > So we can't do this just at the workshop itself.

-The homework consists of following things you should create before the workshop:
+The homework consists of following things you should do before the workshop:

-- Facebook account
+- Create Facebook account
-- Facebook developer account
+- Create Facebook developer account
-- Facebook page
+- Create Facebook page
-- Facebook app
+- Create Facebook app
+- Checkout this project

 To make us more efficient at the workshop you should also be familiar with: